 As well as the macro economic environment, we also look at a number of aspects which relate to the specificity of the UK equity market.
 UK large cap equities derive a rather significant portion of their revenues from outside the UK.
 The FTSE 100, which is the most common large cap equity index, is estimated to derive more than 65% of its revenue from foreign sources making it the second most international index after the Swiss equity market.

-Historically, the FTSE 100 has been the index offering the, typically between While this is not, per se, a determinant feature, as long-term equity return is a mix of dividend yield and stock appreciation (for which the FTSE has not seen the same outperformance), it makes it attractive for liability driven investors like large pension funds, retirees and insurance companies.
+Historically, the FTSE 100 has been the index offering the highest dividend yield of all developed markets, typically between 3.5% to 4.5% (source: Nutmeg/FTSE).
+While this is not, per se, a determinant feature, as long-term equity return is a mix of dividend yield and stock appreciation (for which the FTSE has not seen the same outperformance), it makes it attractive for liability driven investors like large pension funds, retirees and insurance companies.
 With the stability of dividends being a large portion of long-term equity appreciation in the UK, it doesn’t come as a surprise that large cap UK equities have a lower volatility than other markets in Europe, the US or Asia.
 This tends to make the UK more resistant during drawdowns and periods of volatility.